hsenid-mobile/tap-ide/README.md

     + [ ] 10 Tps load test/test results
 + [ ] IRC integration for developer support.
 + [ ] Drag and drop, code generation for ussd based application.
++ [x] Create an ant task to build intellij IDEA community edition (max, win, linux) with hsenid brandings including the plugin.
+(Should not modify the community edition source code)

 ## Links